 There may be a problem with the drugs you’re currently on if:

 In these circumstances, there is probably a better combination available – in other words, one that will suit you better and give you better results.
-But to find the right one, you’ll need to work closely with your doctor.
+Your doctor will know the best alternative combination for your situation.

 (3 votes cast)

 Please log in

 to add this article to My favourites.

 Adding an article to My favourites will allow you to easily come back to it later or print it.